 In this fairness report, we investigate the fairness of the following task:

-Here we could get the basic details for the task.
+Here we the basic details for the task.

-We could also report the number of missing values, types and the levels for each feature:
+We also report the number of missing values, types and the levels for each feature:

 We first look at the label distribution:

 We could see the model that has been used in

 #> <LearnerClassifRpart:classif.rpart>: Classification Tree #> * Model: - #> * Parameters: xval=0 #> * Packages: mlr3, rpart #> * Predict Types: response, [prob] #> * Feature Types: logical, integer, numeric, factor, ordered #> * Properties: importance, missings, multiclass, selected_features, #> twoclass, weights